robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_distributepayoutsof.md

       _feeDiscount
     );

+    if (_feeDiscount != JBConstants.MAX_FEE_DISCOUNT) {
       // Leftover distribution amount is also eligible for a fee since the funds are going out of the ecosystem to _beneficiary. unchecked {
         _feeEligibleDistributionAmount += _leftoverDistributionAmount;
       }
+    }

-    // Take the fee.
+    // Take the fee
-    _fee = _feeDiscount == JBConstants.MAX_FEE_DISCOUNT ||
-      _feeEligibleDistributionAmount == 0
+    _fee = _feeEligibleDistributionAmount != 0
-      ?
-0
-      : _takeFeeFrom(
+      ? _takeFeeFrom(
         _projectId,
         _fundingCycle,
         _feeEligibleDistributionAmount,
         _projectOwner,
         _feeDiscount
-      );

-    // Get a reference to how much to distribute to the project owner, which is the leftover amount minus any fees. unchecked {
-      netLeftoverDistributionAmount = _leftoverDistributionAmount == 0
-        ?
-0
+      )
+      : 0;

+    // Transfer any remaining balance to the project owner and update returned leftover accordingly if (_leftoverDistributionAmount != 0) {
+      // Subtract the fee from the net leftover amount. netLeftoverDistributionAmount =
+        _leftoverDistributionAmount -
-        : _leftoverDistributionAmount - _feeAmount(_leftoverDistributionAmount, _feeDiscount);
+        _feeAmount(_leftoverDistributionAmount, fee, _feeDiscount);

+      // Transfer the amount to the project owner.
+      _transferFrom(address(this), _projectOwner, netLeftoverDistributionAmount);
     }

-    // Transfer any remaining balance to the project owner. if (netLeftoverDistributionAmount > 0)
-      _transferFrom(address(this), _projectOwner, netLeftoverDistributionAmount);
   }

   emit DistributePayouts(